competencies, competency statements, neoliberalism, academic libraries, higher education

 This work is licensed under a Creative Commons Attribution 4.0 License.

-Soutter, Jennifer and Soutter, Jennifer.
+Soutter, Jennifer.
 (2016).
 Core Competencies for 21st Century CARL Librarians (CARL Competencies) Survey Results: unpublished.